ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 - The energy function is composed of statistical potential terms, derived from the observed frequencies of occurrence of various proximate structural patterns.

 #### Installation of the SimRNA binary package:
-Simulation on public SimRNAweb server may wait up to a few days in the queue, while it can be done on a local compouter in a couple of minutes.
+Simulation submitted to public SimRNAweb server may wait up to a few days in the queue, while on a local computer, you can do it in a couple of minutes.
 SimRNA is available as a binary distribution, so no installation is required.
 You only need to download and unpack the package:
 ~~~
 $ wget https://ftp.users.genesilico.pl/software/simrna/version_3.20/SimRNA_64bitIntel_Linux.tgz --no-check-certificate
 $ tar -xf SimRNA_64bitIntel_Linux.tgz
 ~~~
 {: .bash}

-#### Input required for refinement of the missing residues in double stranded RNA.
+#### Preparing input files for simulation with SimRNAweb server.
+If you will be using standalone SimRNA program you can skip this sections.

-SimRNAweb server requires user to submit RNA sequence, RNA structure in PDB format and a list of residues to be frozen in simulation.
-Command line SimRNA program requires only PDB structure file specially prepared to flag frozen atoms in the occupancy field.
+SimRNAweb server requires the user to submit RNA sequence, RNA structure in PDB format, and a list of residues to freeze in simulation.

-1. Sequence:
+Sequence:
 ~~~
 UGGAGUGUGACAAUGGUGUUU CCAUUGUCACACUCCAAA
 ~~~
 {: .bash}
-The convertion is that the first sequence corresponds to chain A and the second to chain B in the PDB strucure file.
+The convention is that the first and the second sequences correspond to chains A and B in the PDB structure file.

-2. List of residues not allowed to move (we don't want the program to move atoms resolved in the experimental structure).
+List of residues not allowed to move (we don't want the program to move atoms resolved in the experimental structure).
 ~~~
  A:1-9,11-18,20-21;B:1-5,9-16
 ~~~
 {: .bash}
-3. PDB file matching the sequence.
-All atoms must be present and chains must be named A (matching the first sequence) and B (matching the second).
-To prepare this file we need to rename chain A in the model of chain D to chain B and then combine models of chains C and D into one file:
+PDB file matching the sequence.
+All atoms must be present, and chains must be named A and B.

 Combine chains A and B:
 ~~~